 – Grand Final: October 3, Old Trafford

-Sky Sports will again show every Super League game live this season, with two matches per round exclusively live and the remaining fixtures available via Sky Sports+.
+Sky Sports will again show every Super League game live this season, with two matches per round shown exclusively and remaining fixtures available via Sky Sports+.